By ·Updated July 2026

 Best Independent Coffee Roasters in Fort Worth, Texas (2026)

 Fort Worth tends to get treated as the second half of "Dallas–Fort Worth" by people who don't live in either city.
 That framing flattens what's actually a separate market with its own coffee program.
-Dallas runs fifteen indie roasters spread across Oak Cliff, East Dallas, and the East Dallas–White Rock corridor.
-Fort Worth runs five — fewer, but each carving out a piece of territory the others don't touch.
-The city is large (around 950,000 people, the thirteenth-largest in the US) but the indie roasting bench is intentionally compact, and the operators here have built customer bases that don't depend on whatever Dallas is paying attention to that month.
+Dallas runs 22 indie roasters spread across Oak Cliff, East Dallas, and the East Dallas–White Rock corridor.
+Fort Worth runs 13 — still fewer than Dallas, but each carving out a piece of territory the others don't touch.
+The city is large (around 950,000 people, the thirteenth-largest in the US) but the indie roasting bench stays tighter and more self-contained than the Dallas side, and the operators here have built customer bases that don't depend on whatever Dallas is paying attention to that month.

 Fort Worth opened its first commercial roastery in 2010, when Avoca Coffee Roasters started pulling shots on Magnolia Avenue.
-The four roasters that followed each picked a different lane — air-roasted coffee paired with cocktails, downtown wholesale, roast-to-order single origins, and an organic, fair-trade program tied to the city's cycling community.
-That five-operator bench is what we're walking through below.
+The operators that followed each picked a different lane — air-roasted coffee paired with cocktails, downtown wholesale, roast-to-order single origins, an organic fair-trade program tied to the city's cycling community, and a handful of newer ship-first and neighborhood-cafe roasters.
+That 13-operator bench is what we're walking through below.

 The Magnolia Avenue Anchor